 What kind of information will the insurance companies ask me or be interested in?

-- In the last 12 months, have any of you your prescription medications changed in any way?
+• In the last 12 months, have your prescription medications changed in any way?

-- Do you have any issues with your driving record?
-And by issues, we mean multiple moving violations, a DUI, or a suspended license?
+• Do you have any issues with your driving record?
+And by points, do we mean multiple moving violations, a DUI, or a suspended license?

 What rate (or price) can I qualify for?